as4378/CS599-MachineLearning/README.md

 The file Project1/lasso.R contains the code that implments the least angle regression algorithm and plots the lasso path.

 The make file contains all the necessay commands to run the code and plot the figure.

-To redo the analysis just run make on the command line.
+To redo the analysis change to the directory where lasso.R is and just run make on the command line.

+This will produce the figure in fig1.pdf